Sinha5714/humanitas-events-pp5/README.md

   - Profile.js - This file returns the profile section
   - ProfilePage.js - This file returns the entire Profile page
-  - PopularProfiles.js - This file returns the users of the site as per their followers count
+  - PopularProfiles.js - This file returns the users of the site as per the events count they posted
   - ProfileContactDetails.js - This file returns the contact details of the user's profile
   - ProfileEditForm.js - This file handles the profile edit form
   - UsernameForm.js - This file handles the username change form